-The Prince di San Severo defines philosophical candle, or Spirit, a piece of matter processed with menstruums and presenting a perfect fixation of all the volatile parts, as keen to point.
+The Prince di San Severo defines a philosophical candle, or Spirit, as a piece of matter processed with menstruums and presenting a perfect fixation of all the volatile parts, as keen to point.
 Then he calls “Soul” the candle’s flame.
-Despite all the assurances made to his interlocutor, here di Sangro is no more in the field of seventeenth century science but already in the field of Alchemy.
-Although he plunges in the scientific culture of his time when asking for help to the phlogiston theory to explain the weird properties of his flame.
+Despite all the assurances made to his interlocutor, here di Sangro is no more in the field of seventeenth-century science but already in the field of Alchemy.
+Although he plunges into the scientific culture of his time when asking for help with the phlogiston theory to explain the weird properties of his flame.

-The issue is not only to understand whether our Mercurius Philosophorum can be used as eternal candle, and why that should be possible, but also to figure out whether there is an affinity between our philosophical matter/candle, i.e. the Spirit, and the plasma which we call fire.
+The issue is not only to understand whether our Mercurius Philosophorum can be used as an eternal candle and why that should be possible but also to figure out whether there is an affinity between our philosophical matter/candle, i.e., the Spirit and the plasma, which we call fire.
 The question is not trivial, firstly because we know of systems to attract Mercurius Universalis involving fire, and secondly because Raimondo di Sangro calls his flame “Soul”.

 You can find the previous three letters at Raimondo di Sangro and the Philosophical Candle.
 Part 1.